10 seconds of terror: Alaska man survives brown bear mauling - The Boston Globe

 “That’s the one lesson learned,” he said.
 “I should have had somebody with me.”

-“I guess I feel lucky,” Minish said of his encounter with the bear, after someone told him it’s better than being dead.
+“I guess I feel lucky,” Minish said, adding that someone told him he's better off hurt than dead.

 Advertisement